Photo: Agnes Holsbø

 History, Science and Society was a project within the framework of the Nordic Summer University which lasted for five years (1973-1977).
 The project was led by Kjell S. Johannessen and myself.
 The emphasis was on the history of the humanities and social sciences.The results were assembled in a book which was to be published in Denmark in 1980, but the publishing house ceased to exist in the middle of the printing process.
 A selection of the papers has been published in the volume Vitenskapenes vekst (1996).

-At the same time, we began to cooperate actively with the departments of the history of art and theatre at the University of Bergen (Gunnar Danbolt, Tor Bastiansen Trolie, Dag Sveen et al.).
+At the same time, we began to cooperate with the departments of art history and theatre at the University of Bergen (Gunnar Danbolt, Tor Bastiansen Trolie et al.).
 For several years, we had common seminars once a week, which were attended by most of the students of art history and theatre.
-Two research projects were developed within this framework: The history of the theory of art and Fundamental problems in art historical research.
+Two research projects were developed within this framework: The history of the theory of art and Philosophy of art and fundamental problems in art historical research.
 A good many seminar papers were produced by both staff and students, and in addition we published two books, Den estetiske praksis (1979) and Vitenskapsfilosofi og grunnlagsproblemer i teatervitenskapelig forskning (1983).

 From the middle of the 1970s, I cooperated with Bo Göranzon in Stockholm in several projects.
 The first one was the PAAS Project, Conditions for change in working life, 1974-1983.
 Some of the results were summed up in the books Ideologi och systemutveckling (1976, 1978) and Datautvecklingens filosofi.
 Tyst kunskap och ny teknik (1984).
-My research report on evaluations and paradigms in computer-assisted development belongs to the same context (Värderingar och paradigm vid datasystemutveckling.
-Exemplet ALLFA-utredningen, 1980).
-We were also invited to make an investigation of working conditions in the Royal Dramatic Theatre in Stockholm (cf. our 1976 report on this) and to make research on part time work and home work for one of the Swedish labour unions (Svenska fabriksarbetareförbundet).
+My research report on evaluations and paradigms in computer-assisted development belongs to the same context.
+We were also invited to make an investigation of working conditions in the Royal Dramatic Theatre in Stockholm and to make research on part time work and home work for one of the Swedish labour unions (Svenska fabriksarbetareförbundet).

 Research, Ethics and Development – Research Policy in the Sudan was a project which started in 1977, with Dr Ibrahim Ahmed Omer (University of Khartoum), professor Håkan Törnebohm (University of Gothenburg) and myself as participants.
 We produced many reports on the way to the final result, Research and Development in the Sudan, Khartoum University Press, 1985.
 Bergen Talks on Philosophy of Development (1982) gives some glimpses from our discussions at that time.
 (The picture: Håkan Törnebohm in Khartoum, 1977.)